-“I give you permission to ask a client as many questions that you want to ask, to see if they are a fit for your product.”
+“I give you permission to ask a client as many questions as you want to ask to see if they fit your product.”

 This, however, is often not the case.

-What many salespeople try and do is to convince a client how wonderful their product is.
+Many salespeople try to convince a client how fantastic their product is.

-“Let me tell you about this electric bike, it uses rechargeable batteries that can travel up to 25 to 45 km/h, low cost, energy efficient, and emission-free.“
+“Let me tell you about this electric bike; it uses rechargeable batteries that can travel up to 25 to 45 km/h, is low cost, energy-efficient, and emission-free.“

 (blah, blah, blah)…